Moving Check List

 8 to 14 days before moving

-• Arrange connection of utilities at new place.
+- Arrange connection of utilities at a new place.

-• Arrange disconnection of utilities at old place.
+- Arrange disconnection of utilities at the old place.

 2 to 7 days before moving

-• Determine what you can bring with you if travelling by car, plane, train, or bus.
+- Determine what you can bring with you if traveling by car, plane, train, or bus.

 The day before moving

-• Pack your personal belongings, except your alarm clock, necessary clothes, jewellry and bedding
+- Pack your personal belongings, except your alarm clock, necessary clothes, jewelry and bedding

-• If using a moving company, walk about with supervisor and sign inventory forms.
+- If using a moving company, walkabout with the supervisor and sign inventory forms.